veronicadeleonh/veronicadeleonh.github.io/content/about/index.md

 ### Other Web

 <p>I designed and built a website to collect the best pictures I've taken on my trips.
-This was a passion project using modern FE tools.</p>
+This was a passion project using modern FE tools such as ReactJS, TailwindCSS, Contentful and Vercel.</p>

 <div class="card-link flex-grid">
     <img class="image-thumb" src="images/analog-web-preview.png">